 How to design a natural pool

 Choosing to build a natural swimming pool is a great adventure that must start with a reflection and an awarenesss.
 The fact is that its functioning is different from that of a traditional swimming pool.

 Since the water is treated without chlorine or other chemicals, the choice of the location is very important.
-A sunny area is a good option but not too much, to avoid the proliferation of algae.
+A somewhat sunny area is a good option but be careful to avoid spots that are too sunny to avoid the proliferation of algae.